tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

     b.
 Adds hosts entries for DNS

-    > **Note**: When using multiple virtual networks, you must setup a DNS server in the Azure tenant
+    > **Note**: When using multiple virtual networks, you must setup a DNS server in the Azure tenant.

     c.
 Executes port scans